Dr Dominic Orchard

 Mathematics in Computer Science, 2(1), November 2008

-Old drafts and notes (to be resurrected someday)
+Old drafts and notes (some may be resurrected someday)

 Categorical Programming for Data Types with Restricted Parametericity